OWASP/Software-Component-Verification-Standard/en/0x10-V1-Inventory.md

 ## Control Objective

-An accurate inventory of all components used in the creation of software is a foundational requirement for further forms of analysis.
-The following controls incorporate single application inventories, organizational inventories, and steps to take to improve software transparency when procuring new software or systems.
+An accurate inventory of all components used in the creation of software is a foundational requirement for further analysis.
+The following controls incorporate single application inventories, organizational inventories, and approaches to enable software transparency when procuring new software or systems.

-Component identification varies based on the ecosystem the component is part of.
-Therefore, for all inventory purposes, the use of identifiers such as Package URL may be used to standardize and normalize naming conventions for managed dependencies.
+Component identification varies based on the ecosystem, or lack thereof, of the component.
+Therefore, for all inventory purposes, the use of identifiers, such as Package URL, may be used to standardize and normalize naming conventions for managed dependencies.

-Having organizational inventory of all first-party, third-party, and open source components allows for greater transparency within the organization, promotes software standardization and reuse, and allows for rapid impact analysis.
+An organization-wide inventory of all first-party, third-party, and open source components allows for greater transparency within the organization, promotes software standardization and reuse, and allows for rapid impact analysis.

 ## Verification Requirements